binaryage/blog/_posts/2013-04-24-meet-brian-and-mike.md

 <img src="/images/brian.png" style="width:70px;float:left; margin-top: -2px; margin-right: 10px; padding:2px; border:1px #999 solid;"/> I wanted to hire a new developer to help out with <a href="http://totalfinder.binaryage.com">TotalFinder</a> development.
 It has been always a challlenge to find skilled and reliable hackers.
 But communities like [Github](http://github.com) make it possible to meet and feel comfortable with like-minded people and that's how I met Brian Garrett.
 The open-source code he submitted in [TotalTerminal](http://totalterminal.binaryage.com) looked great and after reaching out, I realized his personality is great, too.

 Brian's been studying mechanical and energy engineering at the University of North Texas.
-That's where he found his passion for software development, when he built a command-line tool to reduce the amount of time it took to solve thermodynamics problems.
-Brian's drawn to the unique creative freedom that coding allows, unlike the physical laws he was limited to in school.
+That's where he found his passion for software development, when he built a command-line tool to reduce the amount of time it took to solve thermodynamic problems.
+Brian's drawn to the unique creative freedom that coding allows, unlike the physical laws he is limited to in school.

 ##### Meet Mike, the New Yorker